Address

 Some in Washington might believe they can find an alternative supplier.
 They can’t.

 There is no magic bullet.
 If Canada decides to weaponize its potash exports, U.S. agriculture will suffer an irreversible shock.
+And as of January 2026, with CUSMA negotiations collapsing and Trump threatening annexation, that scenario is no longer theoretical.

 The mere threat of Canadian supply cuts would be enough to cause panic buying in U.S. fertilizer markets, causing prices to spike overnight.
 Canada doesn’t even have to act—it simply has to announce the possibility of restrictions, and the U.S. farming industry will immediately feel the heat.